 Yes, deer (including whitetail deer) will eat your tomatoes.
 They like the leaves and stems of tomato plants the best, but they’ll also eat fruit when it’s ripe and available to them.
 They can also be a nuisance by eating other plants in your garden or even berry bushes, roses, and other flowering plants around your property.

 Do deer like tomatoes?
 The deer are attracted to the smell of fresh-picked tomatoes as well as ripe ones just ripening on the vine.
-Moreover, deers will also eat tomato plants, starting from their softer tips!
+Moreover, deer will also eat tomato plants, starting from their softer tips and anything else you are growing in your garden, like pumpkins, lettuce, and much more!
 Deers will keep coming back until you take action if you leave them access to your yard!

 While deer are protected by law, they have become a problem in many areas of the United States.